Saturday, January 14, 2006

 Soluble fiber

-soluble fiber.
+In addition to providing vitamins and nutrients that you need, some fruits, vegetables, and grains are good sources of soluble fiber.
 Five to 10 grams of soluble fiber may be able to help lower your "bad" cholesterol (LDL) up to 5%.

 Good sources of soluble fiber include oats, certain fruits (such as oranges and pears), certain vegetables (such as Brussels sprouts and carrots), and dried peas and beans.
 One apple or a half of a cup of oatmeal contains 1 gram of soluble fiber.